Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.3

-Memory Bandwidth: Memory bandwidth is the largest amount of data (in units of megabytes per second) that can be moved past the external memory interface within a second.
-The number is worked out by multiplying the card's interface width by its memory clock speed.
-If it uses DDR RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be transferred over the external memory interface within a second.
+It's worked out by multiplying the bus width by its memory clock speed.
+In the case of DDR memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The better the bandwidth is, the faster the card will be in general.
+It especially helps with anti-aliasing, HDR and high resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
-The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that are applied per second.
+This is worked out by multiplying the total texture units by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly write to the local memory per second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel output rate is also dependant on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly write to its local memory in a second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of ROPs by the the card's clock speed.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices